ta-data-bcn/lab-mysql-select/README.md

 ## Submission

-* Add `solutions.sql` to git
+* Add `solutions.sql` to git.
-* Commit your code
+* Commit your code.
-* Push to your fork
+* Push to your fork.
-* Create a pull request to the class repo
+* Create a pull request to the class repo.

 ## References